The Germ Theory of Disease

 “You do?
 How’s that possible?”

-“Well, I think you’re the one who can tell me that,” Olivia said, her voice indignant.
+“Well, I think you’re the one who can tell me that.”
+Olivia tried to keep the indignation out of her voice, with only marginal success.
 “You’ve infected me.
 With, I don’t know, Contagious Naked Winged Werewolf Avenger disease, or something.”

 “I don’t think so,” Olivia said.
 “I’m sure that this came from you.”